danigb/music.kit/README.md

 ## Philosophy

-- Heavy use of string representations: 'C#2' is a pitch, '3M' is an interval.
-No objects.
 - Functional: no classes, no side effects, no mutations.
 Just functions, data-in data-out.
 Most of the functions has the data to operate on as last argument and lot of functions are currified.
+- Heavy use of string representations: 'C#2' is a pitch, '3M' is an interval.
+No objects.
 - Small and fast
 - Modular: each functionallity has its own module (all integrated in music.kit).
-Require the parts you need.
+Require the functions you need.
 - Different notations: scientific notation by default.
 Use other easily.
 - Documented: all public functions are documented inside the code.
 Aside the generated documentation (in API.md file), how to guides are provided in readme.
 - Learneable: since all the modules share the same philosophy is easy to work with them.